bitwarden/help/_articles/hosting/licensing-on-premise.md

 order: 08
 ---

 Self-hosting Bitwarden is free, however some features must be unlocked in your self-hosted instance with a registered license file.
-A license file can be obtained from the Bitwarden-hosted [Web Vault](https://vault.bitwarden.com){:target="\_blank"} by either an account with a Premium Individual subscription or by the Owner of a Families or Enterprise Organization.
+A license file can be obtained from the Bitwarden-hosted [Web Vault](https://vault.bitwarden.com){:target="\_blank"} by either an account with a Premium Individual subscription or by the Owner of an Organization.

 {% callout info %}
 The procedures in this article assume that you have already started a paid subscription to Bitwarden.
 If you haven't, refer to [About Bitwarden Plans]({% link _articles/plans-and-pricing/about-bitwarden-plans.md %}) and [What Plan is Right for Me?]({% link _articles/plans-and-pricing/what-plan-is-right-for-me.md %}).